 Cognitive Dysfunction Syndrome

 As your cat’s senses begin to decline, they are more likely to experience cognitive decline like feline cognitive dysfunction syndrome.
 Cat dementia causes great distress in a senior cat.
-If your elderly cat is not only yowling, but showing signs of confusion, pacing back and forth, and forgetting to eat, then this may be the reason why.
+If your elderly cat is not only yowling, but showing signs of confusion, pacing back and forth, and forgetting to eat food, then this may be the reason why.
+Paying closer attention to your cat’s behavior and any unusual patterns that persist could lead to a better understanding of this potential cognitive dysfunction syndrome.

 Central Nervous System Disorders